 How to Apply For a Medical Marijuana Card in Arkansas

 The first step towards obtaining an Arkansas MMJ card is to visit your physician and get a written certification from them that certifies you have one of the qualifying conditions listed above.
 Once you have that certification in hand, you can start the application process online at the Department of Health website.

-During this process you will upload your medical records as well as your physician’s written certification and pay an application fee of $50.
 Once everything has been submitted online successfully, it typically takes 7-14 business days for your application to be processed and approved by the Department of Health.
-You will then receive your ID card via mail within 7-10 business days after it has been approved by the Department of Health.
+You will receive your ID card via mail within 7-10 business days after the Department of Health approves it.

-You can renew your Arkansas MMJ card up to 60 days prior to expiration but keep in mind that if it expires before renewal is complete then you may be subject to additional fees/penalties upon renewal.
+You can renew your Arkansas MMJ card up to 60 days before expiration, but keep in mind that if it expires before renewal is complete, then you may be subject to additional fees/penalties upon renewal.

 Checking Your Arkansas MMJ Card Application Status

 Arkansas’s medical marijuana program is a state-regulated program that allows registered patients with qualifying medical conditions to purchase medical marijuana from licensed dispensaries.
 The first step in getting an Arkansas Medical Marijuana Card is to apply.
 Once you have submitted your application, you can check its status online by visiting the Arkansas Department of Health’s website.

 When you visit the website, look for the “Medical Marijuana Registry” tab at the top of the page and click on it.
 This will take you to a page where you can enter your Last Name, Date of Birth, and Social Security Number to log into your account and view your application information and status.
 You should also remember that if your application is still being processed, it may take up to 30 days before it is approved or denied.